pandorabots/pandorabots.github.io/_modules/openweather-utility-bot-module.md

 * Ambiguous location: `Multiple Candidates.
 Please provide more information to narrow down` For example, San Diego will return this response, so you would need to include more information, e.g. San Diego, TX or San Diego CA
 * No information available for that query: `nil`
+* Missing / invalid utility bot: `SRAIXFAILED`  Please check to make sure you are providing the correct utility module bot name in your sraix category.

 ### Example Reductions: ###